When am I to water following an application?

 Please keep children and pets off of the treated areas until dry, which is typically about 4 hours.
 You may remove the flags when the lawn is dry.

 How does the fertilizer and herbicide effect the environment?

 We take great pride in providing a consistent and exact mixture of ingredients in our weed and feed mix, which has been custom tailored to meet the nutritional needs of the local soil.
 We also maintain consistent application rates, delivering only the proper amounts that can be fully utilized by the soil in one application.
 This is highly effective in preventing any waste or run-off from occurring.
 These practices insure that turf areas treated receive precisely the right amount of our products to produce desired results.
 In 2016, soil testing was performed on one of the local city parks that has consistently received our Pro-Lawn Weed & Feed applications on a bi-annual basis, compared to that of another park receiving organic treatments only.
 The results determined that the soil culture and health of the park receiving Pro-Lawn Weed & Feed treatments was superior to the park receiving organic care.
 See our safety page on the website for more info on product saftey.

-Is Roundup harmful to me or the environment?
+Is glyphosate harmful to me or the environment?

-In April 2019, EPA released the Glyphosate Proposed Interim Decision for public comment.
-As part of this action, EPA continues to find that there are no risks to public health when glyphosate (the active ingredient in Roundup) is used in accordance with its current label and that glyphosate is not a carcinogen.
-In fact Roundup is a effective tool to help spread contain the spread of noxious weeds.
-There are several articles on the subject, below are some links:
+As part of this action, EPA continues to find that there are no risks to public health when glyphosate is used in accordance with its current label and that glyphosate is not a carcinogen.
+In fact, Roundup is an effective tool to help contain the spread of noxious weeds.
+There are several articles on the subject.
+Below is a link: